New Mistra Urban Futures node in Stockholm

 The centre was established in 2010 and is financed by Mistra, the Swedish Foundation for Strategic Environmental Research; Sida, the Swedish International Development Cooperation Agency; and a Gothenburg Consortium consisting of Chalmers University of Technology, University of Gothenburg, IVL Swedish Environmental Research Institute, City of Gothenburg, County Administrative Board of Västra Götaland, The Göteborg Region Association of Local Authorities (GR) and Region Västra Götaland.
 See full list of partners for all platforms.

-Sara Borgström, Interim Director Mistra Urban Futures Stockholm node, firstname.lastname@example.org
+Sara Borgström, Convener of the Management group, Mistra Urban Futures Stockholm node, firstname.lastname@example.org

 Jenny Sjödin, Communications Manager, Mistra Urban Futures, firstname.lastname@example.org, +46-723 54 35 59